Trapped in the Web: The Perils of Online Addiction and How to Break Free

 Summary

 Online addiction is a growing concern, affecting mental health and daily life.
 Understanding its psychological and neurological underpinnings can help in overcoming it.
-Summary List:
+Key Points:

 • Cognitive Distortions: Online addiction often involves cognitive distortions like overgeneralization and self-serving bias, which hinder recognition and management of addictive behaviors.